-- Your child has been identified by the class teacher/ SENCO/Head Teacher (or you may have raised your own concerns) as needing specialist input instead of, or in addition to, quality first teaching and intervention groups - You will be asked to come to a meeting to discuss your child's progress and help plan possible ways forward - You may be asked to give your permission for the school to refer your child to a specialist professional e.g a Speech and Language Therapist or Educational Psychologist.
+- Your child has been identified by the class teacher/ SENCO/Head Teacher (or you may have raised your own concerns) as needing specialist input instead of, or in addition to, quality first teaching and intervention groups - You may be asked to give your permission for the school to refer your child to a specialist professional e.g a Speech and Language Therapist or Educational Psychologist.
 This will help the school and yourself understand your child's particular needs better and be able to support them more effectively in school - The specialist professional will work with your child to understand their needs and make recommendations, which may include: - Making changes to the way your child is supported in class e.g some individual support or changing some aspects of teaching to support them more effectively - Support to set targets which will include their specific expertise - o A group run by school staff under the guidance of the outside professional - The school may suggest that your child needs some agreed individual support in school.
 They will tell you how the support will be used and what strategies will be put in place.